 Think about including a QR code on your postcards.
 You might link the code to your website, to an exclusive invitation, to a download of your business card . . . be tastefully creative and ensure that whatever you load renders well on a mobile device and delivers value.

-At ReminderMedia we produce high-quality direct mail in the form of glossy, professional publications.
-We personally brand each bimonthly issue with the sender’s photo and contact information, ensuring it looks like it came directly from your desk.
+A distinctive direct mail piece that exudes quality is a personally branded magazine.
+At ReminderMedia, we produce high-quality professional publications.
+We personally brand each bimonthly issue with your photo, business, and contact information, ensuring it looks like it came directly from your desk.

-Page after page, you’ll find gorgeous photos and engaging articles, and we mail them to our clients’ exclusive list of contacts.
+Page after page, you’ll find gorgeous photos and engaging articles, and we mail them to your exclusive list of addresses.
 Recipients view these magazines as gifts, keep them for weeks, and share them with family and friends.
-You can view a sample here.
+You can download a free PDF sample of American Lifestyle, Start Healthy, or Good to Be Home magazines here.

 You probably already know to skip the open house.
 People who don’t qualify as serious buyers will attend merely because they are curious.
 But this doesn’t mean you can’t have a plentiful and pleasant gathering to view the home.

 I found the idea of hosting an event on Key Real Estate Resources and fell in love with it, particularly the idea of making it a charity event for a cause the sellers support.
 You invite your high-net-worth contacts and the sellers invite their high-net-worth contacts and voilà—you have a house full of qualified prospects.
 Their suggestions are creative, but you can certainly come up with your own:

 - Host an art show for up-and-coming young artists in the community.
 You could decide upon a donation, a cover charge, or have the artists agree to donate a portion of their proceeds to the cause.